ChatSecure/OTRKit/README.md

 2. Make sure to add `OTRKit (OTRKit)` to your project's Targent Dependencies in the Build Phases tab of your target settings.
 3. Add `libOTRKit.a` to the Link Binary With Libraries step within the same window.

+*Note*: libotr build script may fail if `libgcrypt` has been installed via Homebrew because of a path conflict.

 ## Usage

 Check out [OTRKit.h](https://github.com/ChatSecure/OTRKit/blob/master/OTRKit/OTRKit.h) because it is the most up-to-date reference at the moment.